Fungtu/Graphic-Novel-Tracker/README.txt

-A side project to keep track of all the updated manga that has happened since the last time I have reaad them
+A side project to keep track of all the graphic novels that have been updtated since  the last time I have read them